jrief/django-formset/docs/source/selectize.rst

 Endpoint for Dynamic Queries
 ----------------------------

-In contrast to other libraries offering autocomplete fields, such as `Django-Select2`_, **django-formset** does not require to add an explicit endpoint to the URL routing.
+In comparison to other libraries offering autocomplete fields, such as `Django-Select2`_, **django-formset** does not require adding an explicit endpoint to the URL routing.
 Instead it shares the same endpoint for form submission as for querying for extra options out of the database.
-This means that the form containing a field using the ``Selectize`` widget *must* be controlled by a view inheriting from :class:`formset.views.SelectizeResponseMixin`.
+This means that the form containing a field using the ``Selectize`` widget *must* be controlled by a view inheriting from :class:`formset.views.IncompleteSelectResponseMixin`.

 .. note:: The default view offered by **django-formset**, :class:`formset.views.FormView` already
-	inherits from ``SelectizeResponseMixin``.
+	inherits from ``IncompleteSelectResponseMixin``.

 .. _Django-Select2: https://django-select2.readthedocs.io/en/latest/